SeriousOldMan/Simulator-Controller/Docs/Team Server.md

 Last, but not least, you have to communicate the web URI to all team managers and drivers, which will use the *Team Server*.
 An URI for your local PC will look like "https://localhost:5001", one for an Azure might look like "https://teamserver.thebigo.azurewebsites.com".
 This depends on your chosen host environment.

 If you want to setup and operate a server, which is not only used by your direct team members, but also by other teams and drivers, for example a server for a community or a league, you can do this as well.
 Please consult the special section on [server administration](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Team-Server#server-administration) down below to learn more about the concept of accounts, contingent renewal and administrative tasks.

+## Updating Team Server

+Whenever a new version of Simulator Controller is released, there might be changes to the Team Server as well.
+Normally this is mentioned in the [up0date notes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Update-Notes).
+If you host your own Team Server, you will have to redeploy the software, so that frontend and backend are compatible.
+In most cases you can retain your data, if you are running a persistent database, unless otherwise stated in the update notes.
+To do that, make a backup copy of the "TeamServer.db" file located in the root directory of your hosted Team Server, and restore this file after the update.

 ## Managing teams